 We may disclose your personal information to our trusted partners and suppliers as follows:

-- third parties who we may instruct in relation to our provision of legal services, such as barristers, consultants, mediators or experts;
+- third parties who we may instruct in relation to our provision of legal services, such as other lawyers, barristers, consultants, mediators or experts;

 - organisations who provide services to us for money laundering and terrorist financing checks, credit risk reduction and other fraud and crime prevention purposes;

 - third parties who provide us with IT services and data storage and back up.